GovTechSG/techpass-user-docs/docs/log-in-with-techpass.md

 ## Log in to TechPass portal

-This section guides you how to verify if authorised users can access TechPass portal.
+TechPass users who have a non-SE GSIB device can log in to TechPass portal.

+**To access TechPass portal**

 1. From your non-SE GSIB device, go to the [TechPass portal](http://portal.techpass.gov.sg/).
 2. Click **Login with TechPass**.